-We provide our executive officers and other employees with an annual base salary to compensate them for services to us rendered during the year.
+We provide our executive officers and other employees with an annual base salary to compensate them for services rendered to us during the year.

-In addition to providing a base salary that the Committee subjectively considers to be competitive, based in part on the analysis prepared by the Consultant, with the market, we target base salaries based on the duties and responsibilities of each officer, retention concerns, and a desire to align the salary level of each of our Named Executive Officers to promote internal pay equity relative to our other officers.
+In addition to providing a base salary that the Committee subjectively considers to be competitive with the market, based in part on the analysis prepared by the Consultant, we determine base salaries based on the duties and responsibilities of each officer, retention concerns, and a desire to align the salary level of each of our Named Executive Officers to promote internal pay equity relative to our other officers.
 To that end, annual salary adjustments are based on the Committee's subjective analysis of many individual factors, including: